 Most employers accept online training that has OSHA standards and follows the American Red Cross and American Heart Association guidelines for Emergency Cardiovascular Care.
 However, you still need to check your employer’s certification requirements before signing up for any online program

 The duration for each class is 45 to 90 minutes, depending on the online course.
 The best part is it allows you to study the coursework at your own pace.

 How long is CPR certification valid?

 Once completed, your CPR and First Aid certification card will be valid for two years.
-After that, you need to take recertification classes to keep your current certification active.
+After that, you need to take a CPR online recertification classes to keep your current certification active.

-CPR/AED online certification class is a basic life support skills training that anyone can learn even if you are not a medical professional or healthcare providers.
+CPR/AED online certification class covers basic life support skills that anyone can learn even if you are not a medical professional or healthcare providers.
 CPR isn’t expensive in terms of fees, as only a small fee is charged to cater for the digital certification and CPR card (same-day certification).

 There are organizations offering the course free to educate as many people as possible to save many lives globally, but they don’t provide certificate of completion.
 It’s essential for any individual to be CPR certified because it can save the life of a close friend, relative, or workmate.
 Even though the online CPR AED certification may not equip you fully with the required skills due to the lack of learning resources, it is better to carry out CPR to learn life-saving skills.
 Therefore, sparing some hours to learn CPR can be of great importance, even in your portfolio.